Accuracy International Precision Tactical Rifles

 The AWMP itself has a further sub-type known as the AW Covert.
 The Covert is fitted with a shorter barrel that has a high-efficiency, high-durability suppressor, and the stock is modified into one that may be folded.
 The entire weapon may also be dismantled to the point where it fits into a small suitcase; in this state, the longest component is only one-quarter the length of the assembled weapon.
 If using subsonic ammunition, the Covert produces only 85 decibels of noise; with standard ammunition, 109 decibels of noise are produced.
 The Covert’s trigger is very sensitive, and may be set for as little as 1 kg of pressure.
 The Covert is issued with a special suitcase, complete with wheels, a retractable handle, and a lining that defies standard X-Rays and CT scans.

 The AWM Super Magnum is essentially an L-96A1 upgraded to accept the higher power cartridges, especially the .338 Lapua.
 The barrel is slightly longer to take the full potential of the .338, and the range is increased significantly.
 In addition, the standard sight interface is a MIL-STD-1913 rail, and the recoil pad is more substantial.
 A folding stock is an optional feature.
 Barrels are 27 inches in .338 Lapua Magnum, and 26 inches for the other two calibers; both are tipped with a high-efficiency muzzle brake.
 This rifle’s range can approach the range of the .50 caliber rifles, yet it is only slightly heavier than the standard L-96A1.
 As of 2006, the only official users of the AWM are the British, Germans and the Dutch, but it is an open secret that there are a lot of unofficial users.
 The British and Dutch ordered the .338 Lapua model, while the Germans ordered theirs in .300 Winchester Magnum; the British call theirs the L-115A1, while the Germans call theirs the G-22.
-The Dutch and Germans started using them in 1997, but the British waited until 1999 to field them.

 The AE is described as an "affordable AW."
 It was designed with US law enforcement in mind – to be a good sniper’s weapon without breaking a police department’s budget.
 It is similar to the AW in form, but is made from less expensive synthetics.
 Instead of an adjustable cheekpiece is a raised portion of the stock.
 Instead of a mechanically-adjustable stock, the stock is supplied with spacers.
 The magazine is 5 rounds instead of ten.
 The barrel is of the same quality, but is a shorter 23.5 inches, and has no muzzle brake or flash suppressor, and is not designed to take a silencer.

 Twilight 2000 Notes: The L-96A1 began replacing older sniper rifles in British use shortly before the Twilight War, and began to replace the C-3 in Canadian service when the war began.
 Like the M-24 SWS, the weapon still had not been delivered to many units by the time of the war.
-The "odd-caliber" models were in sporadic use by several countries throughout the war.
+The “odd-caliber” models were in sporadic use by several countries throughout the war.
 The Italians never got their AWs; the British got far less than they wanted.
 The Australians got some of their folding-stock AWS, but some 100 of the AWs they got were standard fixed-stock versions.
 Other NATO countries used the AW in small numbers.
 The Swedes were the only ones to really see large-scale deployment of the AW.
 The AW Covert was a favorite of assassins working for the CIA and MI6, as well as equivalent military agencies; some well known victims include the Commander of the Soviet Strategic Central Region Command in 1997 and Carl Hughes’ eldest son in 2001.
 In addition to the users above, the AWM is a favorite of British, Australian, and New Zealander SAS and SBS units, and is also used by the US Army’s Delta Force, and the Belgians.
-The AE does not exist in the Twilight 2000 timeline.
+The AE does not exist in the Twilight 2000 timeline, nor does the Mk 13 or the PSR.

 Merc 2000 Notes: The Italian procurement of the AW was such that by 2000, they were using about 300 of them.
 When three AW Covert rifles were sent to CIA agents in Afghanistan in 2003, they were believed to have been intercepted by Al Qaida terrorists.
 A lot of AWMs are known to be floating around in Africa; in addition to military use, they have been bought by big game hunters and poachers alike.
+The US, British, Dutch, and Swedes began using the PSR in 2016.

 Weapon